argonaut-io/argonaut/README.md

 Argonaut is intended for simple applications that use specification-compliant JSON.
 Argonaut is released under a [BSD3 open-source licence](http://www.opensource.org/licenses/BSD-3-Clause).

-#### Future Improvements

-* Exploit lenses and partial lenses for a more complete and general combinator library.
+### Features

+* Lenses are partial lenses for product and sum types, in particular for viewing and updating values of the `Json` sum type.
-* Implement a zipper for traversing the JSON data structure.
+* A zipper (`com.ephox.argonaut.Cursor`) for traversing and updating a `Json` data structure.
-* Implement a traversal cursor function that tracks its operations using the Writer monad.
+* A traversal data structure (`com.ephox.argonaut.Shift`) that tracks its history of visited positions with an underlying cursor.
+* A pretty-printer for outputting JSON values.
+* A codec for taking values of arbitrary type to and from JSON values.

+### Future Improvements

-* Use a more appropriate parser library (not Scala parsers) to improve performance.
+* Use a more appropriate parser library (not Scala parsers) to improve performance and usability.
-* Implement automated tests for type-class laws (e.g. `ToJson` is the inverse of `FromJson`).

-***

 **Copyright 2012 Ephox Pty Ltd**